HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/flexnet_license_and_delivery.md

 Refer to [Configuring a local HCL Flexnet entitlement server](configuring_local_flexnet_entitlement_server.md) topic for additional configurations needed to enable connectivity to a local license server.

-## Securing License Server Communication for the License Manager Application
+## Securing license server communication for the License Manager application

-Secure communication between HCL DX and the HCL License Server (cloud or local) involves signed content that uses a public and private keypair.
+Secure communication between HCL DX and the HCL License Server (cloud or local) involves signed content that uses a public and private key pair.
 HCL DX signs licensing requests with the private key and the License Server verifies signatures with the corresponding public key.

 !!! note
      The License Manager expects the public key to be uploaded to the License Server beforehand and the private key to be passed as a secret in the Helm values.
 However, if the private key is not provided, the default key is used and uploaded automatically.

-### Generating a Public/Private Keypair
+### Generating a public/private key pair

-You must generate a public/private keypair to be used for secure communication.
+You must generate a public/private key pair to be used for secure communication.
 The following list shows the required formats:

-- The keypair must be in “RSA 2048-bit” format.
+- The key pair must be in “RSA 2048-bit” format.
-- The private key must be “pksc8” format.
+- The private key must be “PKCS8” format.
 - The public key must be in “DER” format.

-Various third-party tools are available for generating this keypair.
+Various third-party tools are available for generating this key pair.
 See the documentation supplied with the third-party tool for instructions.
-The following is an example of keypair generation by using OpenSSL:
+The following is an example of key pair generation by using OpenSSL:

 ```
 # Generate private key